MrVa55/sphinx/README.md

 2. Whisper transcribes the audio to text
 3. The emotion classifier analyzes the text and assigns scores to 27 different emotions
 4. The top emotions are selected and combined with visual prompt fragments
-5. The combined prompt is sent to Stable Diffusion to generate an image
+5. The combined prompt is sent to the Luma Labs API to generate a video
-6. The image is streamed back to the client for display
+6. The video is streamed back to the client for display

 ### Deployment